 Measles tracker: Follow cases, outbreaks and vaccination rates across the U.S.

-Catch up with NBC News Clone on today's hot topic: Track Measles Outbreak Cases Us Map Rcna198932 - Breaking News | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Track Measles Outbreak Cases Us Map Rcna198932 - Breaking News | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 Measles case counts soared to a 34-year high in 2025.
 NBC News will continue to track totals this year.